 The supplementary heat source, whether electric resistance or something else, is actually called auxiliary heat.
 In addition to making up the difference between the load and capacity when needed, it also provides the last kind of heat in this list.

 And then there’s that setting on your thermostat you may have noticed.
 Maybe you’ve even been told to set your thermostat to it whenever it’s cold outside.

 Emergency heat is aptly named.
-If your supplementary heat is provided by electric resistance, you should use that setting only when the heat pump is not working and you can't get any compressor heat.
+If your auxiliary heat is provided by electric resistance, you should use that setting only when the heat pump is not working and you can’t get any compressor heat.

 Now you know all about heat from heat pumps.
 Or at least the three types of heat provided by conventional heat pumps.
 I guess I should say something about mini-split heat pumps, but I’ve got to go get some breakfast now so that’ll have to wait.